aabuyazid/aabuyazid.github.io/_pages/about.md

 how to design parallel algorithms that realize its full potential.
 --->

+With those two missions as my compass, I have decided to explore different algorithms that utilize GPUs and parallel computing as well as their applications.
+The problems scientists, artists, and the world at large face are only getting more complex; therefore, my solutions must become that much smarter.
-In my next phase of my career as a master's student at Texas A&M University, I intend to continue exploring more applications of GPUs and parallel computing, such as graphics, scientific disciplines outside of computing, and current deep learning models.
-I also intend to broaden my understanding of the GPU's architecture and master how to design parallel algorithms that realize its full potential.
+In my next phase of my career as a master's student,
+I intend to explore graphics, scientific disciplines outside of computing, and current deep learning models.
+I also intend to broaden my understanding of the GPU's architecture and master how to design parallel algorithms.

 To accomplish these tasks, I am involved in various clubs and organizations, being active in academia, and taking computational science courses.
-I am currently an embedded AI/ML engineer at Switchless, a start-up whose mission is to provide full home automation at an affordable price.
-My aim is to extend the capabilities of their flagship product by applying utilizing my knowledge in image processing, AI/ML, and embedded systems.
+I am currently building embedded AI/ML models for a start-up whose mission is to provide full home automation at an affordable price.
+My aim is to extend the capabilities of their flagship product by applying utilizing my knowledge in image processing and embedded systems.
 I am also engaged in the Aggies Coding Club, where I am contributing to their own game engine.
-My goal is to familiarize myself more with the game developer and artist space.
+My goal is to familiarize myself more with the game developer space and support my team members in their C++ development journey.

 **I am open to opportunities in Scientific Computing, AI Software/Algorithms, GPU Software, and Backend Engineering**
 <!---